AdeyAmare/alx-system_engineering-devops/README.md

-This repository contains the the shell basics project
+This repository contains the directories for the shell basics and shell permissions projects